Nambu-Covariant Many-Body Theory II: Self-Consistent Approximations: Nambu tensor propagator

 The inequality~\eqref{1stPrincipalMinorPos} is equivalent to the standard positivity property obtained in the symmetry-conserving case which, together with the sum rule in Eq.~\eqref{sumrule0}, endows the (diagonal elements) of the spectral function with a probabilistic interpretation~\cite{stefanucci_van_leeuwen_2013}.
 In the symmetry-conserving case, the spectral function is diagonal and only the first principal minors are setting non-trivial constraints on the spectral function.
 In the symmetry-breaking case, in contrast, the positivity condition of higher principal minors yields a set of non-trivial inequalities that must be fulfilled.
 As an example, from the positivity of the second principal minors, we find that the spectral function must satisfy

-where the Hermitian property of the spectral function, Eq.~\eqref{HermitianSp}, has been used together with the orthogonality of $\mathcal{B}^e$.
+where the Hermitian property of the spectral function, Eq.~\eqref{HermitianSp}, has been used together with the orthogonality of $\mathcal{B}^f$.

-We stress that inequalities~\eqref{1stPrincipalMinorPos} and~\eqref{2ndPrincipalMinorPos} remain valid only up to the action of the sub-group $\U(\mathscr{H}^e_1)$.
-For more details on the orthogonality of an extended basis and the unitary group $\U(\mathscr{H}^e_1)$ see App.~\ref{App:HermitianConjugation}.
-In our case, where $\mathcal{B}^e$ is the concatenation of two orthonormal single-particle bases, inequality~\eqref{2ndPrincipalMinorPos} can be recast as
+We stress that inequalities~\eqref{1stPrincipalMinorPos} and~\eqref{2ndPrincipalMinorPos} remain valid only up to the action of the sub-group $\U(\mathscr{H}^f)$.
+For more details on the orthogonality of a field basis and the unitary group $\U(\mathscr{H}^f)$ see~\ref{App:HermitianConjugation}.
+In our case, where $\mathcal{B}^f$ is made of pure single-particle creation/annihilation operators, inequality~\eqref{2ndPrincipalMinorPos} can be recast as

-We note that the positivity of higher minors yields additional bounds, that are not displayed here for conciseness.
+We note that the positivity of higher minors yields additional bounds, which are not displayed here for conciseness.